Making the Elite: Top Jobs, Disparities, and Solutions: Institutional Setting and Key Definitions

 \item[2.] \textbf{Placement phase.} The placement phase can be further subdivided into the following steps.
 First, students start applying for jobs in mid-September.
 Second, firms make the ``first cut'' after skimming through applications and invite students for additional screening.
 Third, firms conduct written and verbal tests to determine eligibility for on-campus interviews.
 Fourth, firms conduct interviews.
 Fifth, firms make job offers.
 Sixth, students make final job choices and the placement process concludes around early January.
 The following are some key rules of the placement process set by the elite college's placement office:

 \textbf{a) Interview day allotment.} Each firm is allotted one interview day by the college's placement office to conduct personal interviews on campus.
-Unlike job recruitment at U.S. colleges, there are no further ``onsite'' interviews.
+Unlike job recruitment at U.S. colleges, there are \emph{no further onsite interviews}.
 A particular rule of the job placement process is that conditional on getting a job offer on a given interview day, a student can no longer participate in interviews on future interview days.
 At best, a student can receive multiple job offers within a given interview day.
-If a student does not get any job offers on a particular interview day, he can participate in interviews on future interview days.
+If a student does not get any job offers on a particular interview day, he can participate in interviews on future interview days.\footnote{I defer the discussion of how the process of interview day allotment affects strategic behaviors of firms (if at all) to Section~\ref{sec:model}, where I discuss the model of the job placement process.}

-\textbf{b) Students cannot ``reject" firms midway nor can they accept offers too early.} Per placement office rules, students cannot ``reject'' firms midway by either skipping any of the pre-interview screening rounds or the sequence of scheduled interviews, typically spread over multiple days.
-Neither can students accept offers ``early" in the process (e.g., by negotiating with firms midway before job offers are officially announced for everyone else).
+\textbf{b) Students cannot ``reject" firms midway or accept offers ``early."} Having applied, students cannot skip any of the pre-interview screening rounds or the sequence of scheduled interviews, typically spread over multiple days.
+Neither can they accept offers ``early" in the process (e.g., by negotiating offers midway before they are officially announced for others).

-\textbf{c) All job offers are announced at the end of the interview day.} Per placement office rules, all job offers are announced within a short interval of time at the end of the interview day to prevent firms that are allotted the same interview day from coordinating on offers.
+\textbf{c) All job offers are announced at the end of the interview day.} Per placement office rules, all job offers are announced within a short interval of time at the end of the interview day to prevent firms that are allotted the \emph{same interview day} from coordinating on offers.

-I defer the discussion of how the process of interview day allotment affects strategic behaviors of firms (if at all) to Section~\ref{sec:model}, where I discuss the model of the job placement process. \end{itemize}